Isaac Asimov: Other authors

+In 1980, Asimov wrote a highly critical review of George Orwell's 1984.
+Though dismissive of his attacks, James Machell has stated that they "are easier to understand when you consider that Asimov viewed 1984 as dangerous literature.
+He opines that if communism were to spread across the globe, it would come in a completely different form to the one in 1984, and by looking to Orwell as an authority on totalitarianism, 'we will be defending ourselves against assaults from the wrong direction and we will lose'."

 Asimov became a fan of mystery stories at the same time as science fiction.
 He preferred to read the former because "I read every [science fiction] story keenly aware that it might be worse than mine, in which case I had no patience with it, or that it might be better, in which case I felt miserable".
 Asimov wrote "I make no secret of the fact that in my mysteries I use Agatha Christie as my model.
 In my opinion, her mysteries are the best ever written, far better than the Sherlock Holmes stories, and Hercule Poirot is the best detective fiction has seen.
 Why should I not use as my model what I consider the best?"
 He enjoyed Sherlock Holmes, but considered Arthur Conan Doyle to be "a slapdash and sloppy writer."

 Asimov also enjoyed humorous stories, particularly those of P. G. Wodehouse.

 In non-fiction writing, Asimov particularly admired the writing style of Martin Gardner, and tried to emulate it in his own science books.
 On meeting Gardner for the first time in 1965, Asimov told him this, to which Gardner answered that he had based his own style on Asimov's.

 Influence

 Paul Krugman, holder of a Nobel Prize in Economics, stated Asimov's concept of psychohistory inspired him to become an economist.

 John Jenkins, who has reviewed the vast majority of Asimov's written output, once observed, "It has been pointed out that most science fiction writers since the 1950s have been affected by Asimov, either modeling their style on his or deliberately avoiding anything like his style."
 Along with such figures as Bertrand Russell and Karl Popper, Asimov left his mark as one of the most distinguished interdisciplinarians of the 20th century.
 "Few individuals", writes James L. Christian, "understood better than Isaac Asimov what synoptic thinking is all about.
 His almost 500 books—which he wrote as a specialist, a knowledgeable authority, or just an excited layman—range over almost all conceivable subjects: the sciences, history, literature, religion, and of course, science fiction."

+In 2024, DARPA named one of its programs after Asimov, inspired by his “Three Laws of Robotics.”
+The program, Autonomy Standards and Ideals with Military Operational Values (ASIMOV), aims to develop benchmarks objectively and quantitatively assessing the ethical challenges and readiness of utilizing autonomous systems for military operations.